sciactive/pnotify/README.md

 * `notice.refs.container` - The notice container DOM element.
 * `notice.refs.titleContainer` - The title container DOM element.
 * `notice.refs.textContainer` - The text container DOM element.
-* `notice.addModuleClass(className)` - This is for modules to add classes to the notice.
+* `notice.addModuleClass(...classNames)` - This is for modules to add classes to the notice.
-* `notice.removeModuleClass(className)` - This is for modules to remove classes from the notice.
+* `notice.removeModuleClass(...classNames)` - This is for modules to remove classes from the notice.
-* `notice.hasModuleClass(className)` - This is for modules to test classes on the notice.
+* `notice.hasModuleClass(...classNames)` - This is for modules to test classes on the notice.

 ## From the [Svelte Component API](https://svelte.technology/guide#component-api)